vermasonali/finalproject/project-pitch.md

 I want to compare different cancer statistics in both young adults and children.

 This would involve creating an interactive visualization with filters for the different variables: age group, new cancer cases per 100,000, cancer deaths per 100,000, type of cancer.

+I'm exploring different design directions for type of graph:
+- A stacked bar chart, showing ratios of types of cancer amongst each age group  (Ex: 1-4 year old, bar composition would be made up of 15 most common cancers)